-Current green care evaluations
+Current and recent green care evaluations

-The Wildlife Trusts- The Wildlife Trusts contribution to Wildlife, Nature and Human Well-being
+The Wildlife Trusts- The Wildlife Trusts' contribution to Wildlife, Nature and Human Well-being

 The Wildlife Trusts commissioned the University of Essex to conduct three-phases of work assessing their contribution to wildlife, nature and human well-being.
 The phases include a literature review; multi-study analysis to determine the effect of previous Wildlife Trust activities on health; and a study to more directly measure the impact of current initiatives on various health measures such as self-esteem and well-being.

 For a summary document can be found HERE